-To the Participants and Benefits Trust Committee of the Gaylord Entertainment Company 401(k) Savings Plan Nashville, Tennessee
+To the Participants and Benefits Trust Committee of the Ryman Hospitality Properties, Inc. 401(k) Savings Plan Nashville, Tennessee

-We have audited the accompanying statements of net assets available for benefits of the Gaylord Entertainment Company 401(k) Savings Plan (the "Plan") as of December 31, 2010 and 2009 and the related statement of changes in net assets available for benefits for the year ended December 31, 2010.
+We have audited the accompanying statements of net assets available for benefits of the Ryman Hospitality Properties, Inc. 401(k) Savings Plan (the "Plan") as of December 31, 2013 and 2012 and the related statement of changes in net assets available for benefits for the year ended December 31, 2013.
 These financial statements are the responsibility of the Plan's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+Our responsibility is to express an opinion on these financial statements based on our audits

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Plan's internal control over financial reporting.
-Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2010 and 2009 and the changes in its net assets available for benefits for the year ended December 31, 2010 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2013 and 2012 and the changes in its net assets available for benefits for the year ended December 31, 2013 in conformity with accounting principles generally accepted in the United States of America.

-Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
+Our audits were performed for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The supplemental schedule of assets (held at end of year) is presented for the purpose of additional analysis and is not a required part of the basic financial statements but is supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
 The supplemental schedule is the responsibility of the Plan's management.
 The supplemental schedule has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.

-/s/ Lattimore Black Morgan and Cain, PC Brentwood, Tennessee June 16, 2011
+/s/ Lattimore Black Morgan and Cain, PC Brentwood, Tennessee June 26, 2014

-Gaylord Entertainment Company 401(k) Savings Plan Statements of Net Assets Available for Benefits
+Ryman Hospitality Properties, Inc. 401(k) Savings Plan Statements of Net Assets Available for Benefits